EttusResearch/refarch-multich/README.md

-# Cognitive Radar Testbed Reference Architecture
+# Open Architecture for Radar and EW Research

-Welcome to the Cognitive Radar Testbed Reference Architecture software distribution. refarch-multich is the free and open-source reference architecture code for building a multi-channel USRP based Cognitive Radar Testbed, created and sold by NI.
+Welcome to the Open Architecture for Radar and EW Research software distribution. refarch-multich is the free and open-source reference architecture code for building a multi-channel USRP based Radar and EW Research Testbed, created by NI.

 refarch-multi supports Ubuntu 20.04 with the N320 and N321 Ettus USRP hardware.